medined/perl-5-by-example/perl_5_by_example/glossary.md

 ```

 The syntax for here documents is both freeform and rigid.
 The ending label must be immediately to
-the right of the &lt;&lt; symbol and must be enclosed in quotes.
+the right of the << symbol and must be enclosed in quotes.
 The ending
 label-after the document-must be by itself on a line and at the beginning of the
 line.
 <P>Here documents are useful if you need to output a lot of lines at one time.